Jose Garcia Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.6 K/9, the worst in MLB.
+- The pitching staff for the Athletics has a collective 7.4 K/9, the worst in the league.

 © 2023 Data Skrive.
 All rights reserved.